 In-home cases opened

 When an abuse or neglect allegation is substantiated, several things may happen, depending on the perceived level of risk to the child or children in the home.
 The agency may take no action, refer the family to a community-based collaborative, open an in-home case, or place the child or children in foster care.
 As Figure 4 shows, there was a drastic drop in in-home cases opened between March and April, coinciding with the closing of schools and the pandemic emergency.
 Case openings dropped 48 percent in April, 54 percent in May and 74 percent in June compared with the previous fiscal year.
-Case openings rebounded in the summer to similar levels as occurred the year before (when they had fallen from school-year levels) but September case openings were almost 30 percent lower in 2020.
+Data were not available for the quarter ending September 30, 2020.
 Presumably the trend in new case openings reflects in large part the trend in substantiated allegations; the patterns appear similar but not identical in the two measures.
-The total number of in-home cases opened in the pandemic months of March to September dropped from 805 in March-September 2019 to 515 in the same months of 2020–a decrease of 36 percent.
+The total number of in-home cases opened in the pandemic months of March to June dropped from 533 in March-June 2019 to 267 in the same months of 2020–a decrease of 50.0 percent.